 There is no such person as ‘a psychic‘ or ‘a tarot reader‘.
 There is only the reader you consult; this, that or another reader.
 The only common denominator is the use that is made of a 78 card Tarot deck in delivering whatever is the reader’s stated service remit.

-Then I became ill in my early 30’s; a form of rheumatoid arthritis.
-I became increasingly ill after the birth of my second daughter, lost physical mobility and could no longer go out to work as before.
-This was a great shock, the prognosis was dire, and the doctors’ best treatments did little to slow its progress.
-The pain was both chronic and acute; unremittingly severe and it seemed that nothing could touch it.
+I became ill in my early 30’s; a form of rheumatoid arthritis.
+I became worse until I lost physical mobility, so much so, and in so much pain I could no longer go out to work as before.
+This came as a great shock.
+The prognosis was not in any sense terminal, but was dire all the same, while the pain was both chronic and acute; unremittingly severe, and it seemed that nothing could touch it.

-The effects on daily life were many, for me and my husband and children as I fought to stay as functional as possible.
+The effects on daily life were many, for me and my family as I fought to stay as functional as possible.
 The situation forced me to dig ever deeper in coping.
-I’d always been aware of a certain ‘psychic’ sensitivity, and pretty much ignored it, but now under increasing stress, my intuition began to manifest itself in new and unsettling, even startling ways.
+I had always been aware of a certain ‘psychic’ sensitivity, and had experienced dreams of precognition, poltergeist manifestations around the birth of my last child.
+I had not welcomed these experiences, but now under increasing stress, my intuition began to manifest itself in new and unsettling, even startling ways.
 Sometimes these were witnessed by other people, sometimes not.
-Poltergeist activity in the house.
-Dreams of precognition etc. and a diagnostic dream which later checked out correct after a doctor’s lab test.

-I decided to see if I could train this capability for practical use by learning to read the Tarot, starting out, as many readers do, by reading for myself, then family and friends and finally, reading at a service level for people I didn’t know.
-Then, not long after starting out I was featured in an article called ‘How Did They Know That?’ in a national circulation magazine, ‘Fate & Fortune’.
+I decided to see if I could train this capability for practical use by learning to read the Tarot, starting out, as many readers do, by reading for myself, then family and friends and finally, reading at a service level for people I didn’t know, and was took part in a magazine feature called ‘How Did They Know That?’ in a national circulation magazine, ‘Fate & Fortune’.

 Why do people use services like mine?
 Well, why do we watch weather forecasts, or play guessing games, or follow the Stock Exchange?
 Why do people place bets on this or that?
 It’s about coping and control, and about preparation, positioning and ultimately therefore, survival.
 It’s in our make-up for dealing with the world.

-Sometimes we don’t have all the facts we need, don’t have access to that information, but time is of the essence and we must take a leap in the dark.
-Tarot is a tool for leaping these gaps.
+Sometimes we don’t have all the facts we need, don’t have access to that information, but time is of the essence, and we must take a leap in the dark.
+Tarot is a tool for helping to bridge such gaps.

 No belief is required on the part of the reader or the client, whatever the method of divination, cards, runes, I-Ching etc.

-Did learning Tarot help me get better?
-Miraculously cure me?
+Did Tarot cure me?
 How would it reasonably be expected to, when medical specialists have been at a loss?
-But time will tell, and meanwhile it has significantly empowered me in terms of coping, and in making choices in respect of possible treatments.